 Many people are put off by using conventional string dental floss for a variety of reasons:

 - They find it too difficult to use

 - It takes too long

-- They don't know how to floss properly
+- You don't know how to floss your teeth properly

-We compare features and reviews of some of the best water flossers available in the US for 2018 so you can decide which one is right for you.
+We compare features and reviews of some of the water flossers that are the best to buy in the US for 2023, so you can decide which water flosser is best for you.

 Table of contents

 A water flosser is a handheld device that sprays small streams of water in steady pulses.
 Just like traditional floss, a water flosser provides a way to clean between and around your teeth.
 Water flossers have earned the ADA Seal of Acceptance for being a safe and efficient way to remove dental plaque, and around 13% of Americans use one.

 There are numerous reasons to use a water flosser which you can read all about in our guide to the top Waterpik benefits.
 You can also find out about Waterpiks for gum disease.